jonorthwash/m17n-niv/README.md

 - typing ‹ь› after ‹г› or ‹х› produces the stroked version
 - typing both ‹ъ› and ‹ь› (order irrelevant) after ‹г› produces the stroked+hooked "ӻ"
 - otherwise ‹ь› produces "’".
 Type ‹ь› again for "ь"

+## External links

+- http://github.com/divvun/ -- Software for making keyboards for a range of platforms